syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/bullet-chart/EJ2_ASP.MVC/getting-started.md

 > [View Sample in GitHub](https://github.com/SyncfusionExamples/ASP-NET-MVC-Getting-Started-Examples/tree/main/BulletChart/ASP.NET%20MVC%20Razor%20Examples).

-N> You can also explore our [ASP.NET MVC Bullet Chart Example](https://ej2.syncfusion.com/aspnetmvc/BulletChart/Default#/bootstrap5) that shows you how to render and configure the bullet chart.
+N> You can also explore our [ASP.NET MVC Bullet Chart Example](https://ej2.syncfusion.com/aspnetmvc/BulletChart/Default#/bootstrap5) that shows you how to render the Bullet Chart in ASP.NET MVC.